Student Policies/Requirements to participate on an MTSU Education Abroad program. Please click on policy below for details.

 - Does not have a judicial affairs record from transfer institution

-First year students who have not yet completed a term at MTSU who wish to apply for an education abroad program should set up a meeting with the Director of the Office of Education to discuss the limited options.
+First year students who have not yet completed a term at MTSU who wish to apply for an education abroad program should set up a meeting with the Director or Advisor in the Office of Education Abroad to discuss the limited options.
 It is highly recommended that students establish an MTSU GPA before applying to participate on an education abroad program and many program types actually require it.

 The Office of Education Abroad does not recommend that students prolong their academic experience to study abroad, but rather encourages them to plan early and accordingly to incorporation education abroad into their degree plan.
 Students pursuing a secondary degree may be given lower priority in the selection process.
 Students must demonstrate an academic rationale for participating in more than one official MTSU Education Abroad program (in particular semester and year-long programs).
 However, students are not permitted to remain a second year on the same academic-year program.